ludwig-ai/ludwig-docs/src/docs/api/LudwigModel.md

 - __config__ (Union[str, dict]): in-memory representation of
-    model definition or string path to a YAML model definition file.
+    config or string path to a YAML config file.
 - __logging_level__ (int): Log level that will be sent to stderr.
 - __use_horovod__ (bool): use Horovod for distributed training.
 Will be set automatically if `horovodrun` is used to launch